 The dancers wear the traditional Assamese dress, Mekhla, the colors being mostly a combination of mustard and red.
 The musicians wear dhotis and shirts with headbands.
 The drum beats and the sound of the other instruments are operated with such power and energy that you will be thrilled by it.
 The dancers form groups swaying around with small steps and moving their hands fast in sequence.

 Garba is one of the liveliest folk dances of India prevalent in the state of Gujarat.
 During Navratri, the women folk huddle together to move around in circles to perform the dance.
 Some of them carry lamps on their heads and carry them to the temple to offer their prayers to the Gods and Goddesses.

-The dancers deck up themselves with vibrant coloured clothes and heavy jewellery.
+The dancers deck up themselves with vibrant colored clothes and heavy jewelry.
 Their attire involves the Ghaghra or the long skirts with the upper part representing a long top and a long veil to cover their heads.
 The men are either involved in singing or playing musical instruments.
-The dancers are full of energy as they circle around with fast motion, transforming the atmosphere into a magical arena.
+The dancers are full of energy as they circle around in fast motion, transforming the atmosphere into a magical arena.